 Outward-looking and collaborative music-making

 Comprising some of the finest of a new generation of British instrumentalists performing under the inspiring direction of Principal Conductor Nicholas Collon, Aurora has embraced an entrepreneurial and risk-taking approach to programming and concert presentation, overturning preconceptions about what an orchestra should and can do on the concert platform.
 Resident Orchestra at Kings Place since 2009, Aurora was also Associate Orchestra at LSO St Luke’s from 2010–2015, and in 2016 became Associate Orchestra at the Southbank Centre.
-Aurora performs regularly at Wigmore Hall, the Barbican and the Royal Opera House (Linbury Theatre), and has appeared at the Royal Albert Hall as part of each of the past five BBC Proms seasons.
+Aurora performs regularly at Wigmore Hall, the Barbican and the Royal Opera House (Linbury Theatre), and has appeared at the Royal Albert Hall as part of each of the past eight BBC Proms seasons.

 In addition to performing a wide variety of existing repertoire (from early baroque music to contemporary masterpieces) Aurora has maintained a particular commitment to featuring new music at the heart of its output.
 Recent seasons have featured premieres by leading composers including Julian Anderson, John Barber, Mira Calix, Benedict Mason, Alexander Goehr, Orlando Gough, Anna Meredith, Nico Muhly, Julian Philips, Jocelyn Pook, Augusta Read Thomas, Matt Rogers, Martin Suckling and Judith Weir, as well as a rich variety of other contemporary music including major works by Thomas Adès, Steve Reich, John Adams, Michael Gordon and Brett Dean.